 Does the goal need to be smaller?
 Does it need to be more important?
 Do you need accountability from the Trio or from someone else?

-Have one representative from your Trio complete this Google Form to notify Pathfinders of your Trio vision and goals.
-Trio Vision and Goals Form
+Have one representative from your Trio complete this Trio Vision and Goals Form to notify Pathfinders of your Trio's vision and goals.

 Post-work